robotics-upo/hunav_sim/hunav_evaluator/README.md

 This information is stored and then is employed to compute a set of metrics related to the social robot navigation.

-The recording process is automatic.
+The recording process is semi-automatic.

-It starts when the first message in the subscribed topics is received.
+It starts when the first message in the subscribed topics is received (/human_states or /robot_states); or alternatively, when a robot navigation goal is received (see parameter ```use_navgoal_to_start``` below).
 The recording stops when a certain time passes without receiving data through the topics.

-Once the recording has stopped, the computation of the metrics is performed and an output txt file is generated.
+Once the recording has stopped, the computation of the metrics is performed and a set of output txt files is generated.

 ## Configuration and Parameters

 The user must specify the set of metrics to be computed and some parameters about the metrics generation.
-This values must be indicated in the yaml file metrics.yaml, placed in the config directory.
+This values must be indicated in the yaml file **metrics.yaml**, placed in the *config* directory.
 After compilation this file is moved to the install directory of the ROS workspace.

 ### Global parameters

 * ```frequency```.
 Indicate the frequency of capturing the data (it must be slower than data publishing).
 If the value is set to zero, the data is captured at the same frequency than it is published.
 * ```experiment_tag```.
 A string that can be used to identify different scenarios or experiments.
 This tag will be stored in the output results file.
 * ```result_file```.
 Full path and name of the output text file.
 If a new experiment is performed and the file already exists, the evaluator wil open the file and will add the computed metrics in a new row at the end of the file.
 This allows to repeat experiments and to store the results as rows in the same file for easier post-processing.
+* ```use_navgoal_to_start```.
+Boolean to indicate whether the data recording must wait to receive a goal message (geometry_msgs/msg/PoseStamped) in the topic */goal_pose* to start or not.
+This way, the recording can be coordinated with the start of the robot navigation.
 * ```metrics```.
 List with the names of the metrics to be computed.
 The user can just comment/uncomment the desired metrics.

 ### Metrics configuration